Estimation Stability with Cross Validation (ESCV): Methodology

 and study their stability.

-To evaluate such stability, as mentioned earlier we need a measure for how far apart the estimates are at each $\tau$: stable pseudo solutions should give similar estimates.
+To evaluate such stability, as mentioned earlier we need a measure for how far apart the estimates are at each $\lambda$: stable pseudo solutions should give similar estimates.
 One possibility is to look at the average pairwise squared Euclidean distance between the $V$ estimates: It is not hard to see that this is proportional to the more familiar ``sample variance'' formulation,

-where $ \bar{\hat{Y}}[\tau] = \frac{1}{V} \sum_{i=1}^V \hat Y[i;\tau]$.
+where $ \bar{\hat{Y}}[\lambda] = \frac{1}{V} \sum_{i=1}^V \hat Y[i;\lambda]$.

 Figure \ref{FigSS1} shows two examples of this sample variance metric.
+Here, the metric is indexed by $L_1$-norm of the original solution path for better visualization.
 The left panel is particularly illuminating: the pseudo solutions diverge as they grow at first but converge somewhat before diverging again.
 Here, \emph{convergence} and \emph{divergence} simply refer to the sample variance metric (which is really just the average pairwise distance) decreasing and increasing respectively.
 Heuristically, this behavior is exactly what one would expect if there is a ``correct'' amount of regularization.
 Different samples would take different paths towards the ``correct'' solution before moving away from one another due to overfitting.
-Hence, we might select the $\tau$ corresponding to the minimum point \emph{after} the first negative slope.
-That is, we want to choose $\tau$ corresponding to the ``dip''.
+Hence, we might select the $\lambda$ corresponding to the minimum point \emph{after} the first negative slope.
+That is, we want to choose $\lambda$ corresponding to the ``dip''.

 By doing this, we incorporate fit into our selection even though our criterion is based on stability.
 The \emph{convergence} of the solution paths is key: not only does it suggest we are close to the truth, we are also gifted with estimation stability.
-Note that this helps us automatically exclude $\tau$'s where the solution paths trivially agree.
+Note that this helps us automatically exclude $\lambda$'s where the solution paths trivially agree.
 We see this trivial effect in Figure \ref{FigSS1}, where the global minimum for the sample variance metric occurs where the solutions are close to zero.